davidchen003/Firebase_React/README_2.md

 ## Create

-- but need to manual refresh the page to see the new entry displayed
+- but need to manually refresh the page to see the new entry displayed

 **Commit 2**

+## Update

+- also need to manually refresh to see the effect

+**Commit 3**